Programming: Logic, Design and Implementation (CIS120/17)

 All assignments must be turned in using priscilla.grocer@bristolcc.edu.

 Assignments are due the Thursday of the week after they are assigned.
-So assignments for this week are due next Thursday, September 14th.
-I would try to get it in sooner because their will be a couple of assignments next week.
+So assignments for this week are due Thursday, September 11th.
+I would try to get it in sooner because their will be a couple of assignments the second week of classes.
 Your assignment for this week:

-HTML page to introduce yourself (needs to include CSS)
+HTML pages to introduce yourself (needs to include CSS and two pages linked together)

 I should clarify that you should use a lot of the HTML in the examples so you should use things like lists, tables, images, CSS etc to get the best grade.
+The HTML code needs to be code you write, you should not use a tool that generates code.
+Even if in the real world you decide to generate code, you need a basic understanding of how it works and you get that by writing your own code.
 If you use extra HTML that you research and use to create the page you need to explain the commands for extra credit.

-Note: You do not need to put your web page(s) on line this week.
+Note: You do not need to put your web page(s) on line the first week.
 We will do that in the future.

 Priscilla.Grocer@bristolcc.edu